We may earn a commission when you click on the affiliate links in this post.

 This sriracha mayo is so easy to make and goes well on just about everything.
 I literally keep a bottle of it in my fridge at all times!

-Something Special About This Recipe
+There’s Something Special About This Sauce

 Sriracha mayo is a staple in our house, right up there with ranch dressing and fry sauce.
 Even though it has a little kick, it is not overly spicy.
 My spice-averse kids still add it to their favorite foods all the time.
 It adds a creamy, bright flavor to sushi, rice bowls, and just about any take out-style Asian dish.
 I especially love it with California Roll Cucumber Salad, Spam Musubi Bowls, California Rolls, and our Easy Sushi Bake.
 It’s also fantastic with shrimp po’ boys and banh mi sandwiches!